-These obstacles exist for Wilkes despite his conviction being overturned.
-Some do not believe he was wrongfully convicted and others do not believe it enough to take the chance.
+These obstacles existed for Wilkes despite his conviction being overturned.
+He said that some employers do not believe he was wrongfully convicted and others do not believe it enough to take the chance.

 “What’s sad is I was one of the people who sat on the sidelines like, ‘Yep, that guy’s a piece of work,’ and then right back to my daily life,” Wilkes said.
 “Never gave it a second thought until what I went through.
 God forbid anyone should have to go through that to open their eyes, but, again, I think most people are like, ‘Well, I can’t hire him.
 He’s a murderer.
 What if he decides to go off one day, or loses his shit, or whatever.’
 I can respect that, but if you’ve been wrongfully convicted, then that actually didn’t happen.
 But too many people will just be done and on to the next.”

 When Lacayo was released after spending two and a half years in prison, it took him months to find a stable job.
-He was in a position for about a year when a change in management at the business led to many people being laid off, including him.
+He was in a position for about a year when a change in management at the business led to him being laid off.